oliviawestmacottssw/SSW.Rules.Content/rules/do-you-check-the-audit-log-for-modification/rule.md

     - Redo their modification in your new Cloud intranet (likely)
-    - Confirm that the modification is not important and does not require manual migration (less likely)        Hey xxx,
+    - Confirm that the modification is not important and does not require manual migration (less likely)        [greyBox]  Hey xxx,

 I have noticed that you changed the file “yyy” (link to the file: https://zzz.sharepoint.com/yyy.pdf).
 Could you please: